mesonbuild/meson/docs/markdown/Dlang-module.md

 )
 ```

-You can manually edit a meson generated `dub.json` file or provide a initial one.
+You can manually edit a meson generated `dub.json` file or provide a
-The module will only update the values specified in `generate_dub_file()`.
+initial one.
+The module will only update the values specified in

-Although not required, you will need to have a `description` and `license` if you want to publish the package in the [D package registry](https://code.dlang.org/).
+`generate_dub_file()`.

-Other thing to keep in mind is that currently, the module ignores `configurations`, `subConfigurations`, and `buildTypes`.
+Although not required, you will need to have a `description` and
-You can configure that directly in `dub.json`.
+`license` if you want to publish the package in the [D package registry](https://code.dlang.org/).